Online Dating Mistakes and 5 Steps to Avoid Them

 Maybe you were just so eager to hook up that you forgot to upload a photo or write a few lines about yourself in your profile.
 Maybe you didn’t know what to say, or you weren’t satisfied with any of the photos you had.
 Refrain from messaging anyone until you have written a profile and put up a photo.

 If you have a profile but no picture, then your blank user picture is a question that I want an answer to.
 “That’s shallow,” you say!
-Is it really so shallow for me to want to avoid meeting someone that I’ll recognize from America’s Most Wanted? ?
-If you don’t have a picture but I do, you have me at a disadvantage.
-I’m not okay with that.
+I absolutely determine if I want to get to know you based on what you choose as a profile picture.
+Maybe you’re playing a game I like.
+Maybe you’re in a beautiful locale I’ve visited.
+Maybe we have a hobby in common.
+If you don’t have a picture but I do, you have me at a disadvantage – comparatively, your profile looks like you’re trying to conceal something.
+I’m not okay with that and a lot of other people aren’t either.

-If you have a picture but no information in your profile, then my mind automatically fills in your profile for you.
+If you have a picture but no information in your profile, then my mind automatically fills in your profile for you, and your appearance has no real baring on my sexual attraction, so I pass you by.

-And if you don’t have any information – no profile, no photo, nothing – then you don’t even register as a person to me.
-You’re a ghost in the machine.
-An annoying ghost with bad spelling.
+And if you don’t have any information – no profile, no photo, nothing – then you don’t even register as a person to me on that website.
+You’re a ghost in the machine, a camsite spambot or something.
+An annoying ghost.
+A ghost who didn’t read my profile.

 You don’t drop it once you’re told to bug off.